dhall-lang/dhall-lang/standard/semantics.md

                                       ; alternative
   / constructors u                    ; Make record of constructors from union
                                       ; type
-  / Natural/build                     ; Natural introduction
-  / Natural/fold                      ; Natural elimination
+  / Some a                            ; Constructor for a present Optional value / None                              ; Constructor for an absent Optional value / Natural/build                     ; Natural introduction / Natural/fold                      ; Natural elimination
   / Natural/isZero                    ; Test if zero